Could greater collective action more effectively reduce the threats posed by DDoS - and distributed threats more broadly?

 The flaws in the internet itself and the resultant threats posed by distributed denial of service (DDoS) attacks continue to pose a risk to both industry and government, and with the advent of the Internet of Things, the profusion of unsecured devices has given terabytes of firepower to just about anyone with a grievance or looking to make a dollar via DDoS attacks.
-As part of the range of necessary solutions, we are asking the question of whether and how an anti-DDoS coalition could be an effective tool against these online threats.
+As part of the range of necessary solutions, Tech4GS has run a year-long process to investigate whether and how a dedicated anti-DDoS coalition could be an effective tool against these online threats.

-- Our effort is underpinned by a generous grant from the Hewlett Foundation, and dovetails with the Administration's emphasis on combating botnets - directed by Executive Order 13800 earlier this year: Presidential Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure.
+Our effort has been underpinned by a generous grant from the Hewlett Foundation, and dovetails with the U.S. government's emphasis on combating botnets - directed by Executive Order 13800 last year: Presidential Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure.